NehaDadhich/nehasFoodWorld/recipes/rajma-masala.md

 - Saute` until the onions turn brown.
 Onions must be cooked properly so that water doesn't get separated from the curry later.
 - Once the onions are done, add red chilli powder, turmeric powder, coriander powder, garam masala powder and salt to taste and cook for 2 minutes.
 - Add the tomato puree and cook until water is evaporated and oil starts separating from the gravy.
 - Then add the boiled kidney beans along with the water that was used for boiling.
 This water will thicken the gravy.
+If you are using canned kidney beans you can remove the water.
+- Mash a few kidney beans with the back of spoon to thicken the curry.
 - Cook for 5 to 6 minutes.
 Add water if required.
 - Once done, garnish with coriander sprigs.